Subscription Modal Banner

 how to start a small business in the Philippines - data-driven decision-making

-4. Learn to Delegate
+👍 Learn to Delegate

 You don’t want to do all the tasks by yourself.
 That would be wasting your precious time!

 For example, you can teach someone accounting processes, so you can focus on generating sales.
-Make sure you only teach your skills to people you trust.
+Make sure you teach your skills only to people you trust.

-5. Be Ready to Make Sacrifices
+👍 Prepare to Make Sacrifices

 Since you need to give a big chunk of your time to grow your business, you’re going to miss Friday nights with friends, bonding time with family, and regular sleep.
 There's also a possibility of losing your life savings.
 This goes with balancing your needs and wants so that you can follow through with your financial goals.